About the College of Law

 This program is exclusively available to graduates in law from foreign academic institutions or those who are otherwise licensed to practice law in their home jurisdictions.
 We seek people from diverse legal backgrounds, including corporate, government, private practice, judicial and academic.
 In this residential program, each student will take two basic foundational courses together.
 One to introduce the students to basics of the American Legal system and a second in Legal Writing with a third required research seminar of their choice.
 The remainder of the program allows the student to tailor their own experience in the LL.M. from among the superb and diverse courses offered at the College.

 JDinteractive in an ABA-Approved online law degree program that is taught by Syracuse University College of Law faculty to the same high standards as Syracuse’s residential JD program.
 JDinteractive is a flexible online law degree option designed for talented students who cannot relocate to law school because of work or family commitments.
 The program combines real-time, live online class sessions with self-paced instruction, on-campus courses, and experiential learning opportunities.
-For more information, visit jdinteractive.syr.edu
+We also offer the nation’s first online joint J.D./M.B.A. degree program in the Whitman School of Management.
+For more information, visit jdinteractive.syr.edu.

 Clinical & Experiential Education